 - Remember that the 31st January deadline is for the payment of taxes owing as well as the return of the form.
 You need to pay any tax owing, and complete your return on time, to avoid fines.
 However, if for some reason, you cannot pay the tax by the 31st January, at least make the return as the fines for not making the return on time can be very costly, even if no tax is owing.

-HMRC have a demo on how to complete your return here and have a written guide on completing your return here.
+HMRC have a written guide on completing your return here.